cerb/cerb.github.io/_guides/bots/change-bot-icon.md

 ---
 title: Change the bot icon on your website
-excerpt: You can change the bot icon on your website by adding a new rule to your stylesheet.
+excerpt: This page provides instructions on how to change the default bot icon on a website when using Cerb's conversational bot.
+summary: This page provides instructions on how to change the default bot icon on a website when using Cerb's conversational bot.
+It explains that the default icon appears in the lower right corner of a website and can be customized by modifying the website's stylesheet.
+The customization involves adding a new rule for the CSS selector `#cerb-bot-interaction-button .cerb-bot-interaction-button-icon` and specifying a new `background-image`, which can be a URL or a base64-encoded image.
+The page also includes an example of changing the icon to a question mark, providing the necessary CSS code snippet for implementation.
+For optimal results, it is recommended to use an image with square dimensions.
+permalink: /guides/bots/change-bot-icon/
 layout: integration
 topic: Bots
 subtopic: Conversational Bots